Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 A personal touch can create a feeling of relaxation and warmth.

-One of the photographers takes individual and group photos of the wedding guests, while the other takes photos of the couple in their honeymoon mood.
+One photographer takes individual and group photos of the wedding guests, while the other captures the couple in a honeymoon mood.

-This method ensures that the couple and their guests are given sufficient attention, leading to the awe-inspiring, well-balanced, harmonious composition of photographs.
+This method ensures that the couple and their guests receive sufficient attention, resulting in an awe-inspiring, well-balanced, harmonious composition of photographs.

-If there is only one photographer, a lot of the day’s coverage is about having to make sacrifices, choosing one moment over another.
+If there is only one photographer, much of the day’s coverage is about making sacrifices, choosing one moment over another.

 A wedding group with four women in navy dresses and five men in scottish kilts, with the couple in the middle, standing in front of a building entrance.